Cewe Group: Corporate structure

 Cewe Stiftung & Co.
 KGaA is the parent company of the Cewe Group.
 The Neumüller Cewe Color Foundation is the personally liable partner of Cewe Stiftung & Co.
 KGaA.
 The foundation is represented by the Executive Board, which in turn is appointed by the Foundation Board of Trustees.
-The Neumüller family's community of heirs is represented on the Board of Trustees.
+The Neumüller family's community of heirs is represented on the board of trustees.
 In the 2024 financial year, the group generated sales of €832.8 million and the Cewe Stiftung & Co.
 KGaA employed an average of 3,959 people, of whom over 3,000 worked in Germany.

-In 2024, the Cewe Group had subsidiaries in 21 European countries and 27 sales offices.
+In 2024, the Cewe Group had subsidiaries in 21 European countries and had 27 sales offices.
 In addition to its headquarters in Oldenburg, the group has production sites in Mönchengladbach, Eschbach near Freiburg, Germering near Munich, Dresden, Frechen near Cologne and Bad Kreuznach in Germany.
 Outside Germany, Cewe has production sites in the Czech Republic (Prague), France (Paris, Rennes, Montpellier), Poland (Koźle), Hungary (Budapest) and the United Kingdom (Warwick).

+The Cewe Group owns the following subsidiaries: